malafeev01/angular-demo-store/README.md

 This is only a web ui part, all the requests will be simulated with 1 sec delay.

-## Development server
+## How to install
+First of all clone this repository to some local directory and go to this folder.

+Run `npm install` to install dependencies.

-Run `npm start` for a dev server.
+Then run `npm start` to start a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Running unit tests